adamrushuk/PowerShellPracticeAndStyle/Style-Guide/Documentation-and-Comments.md

 Block comments generally apply to some or all of the code which follows them, and are indented to the same level as that code.
 Each line should start with a # and a single space.

-If the block is particularly long (as in the case of documentation text) it is recommended to use the `<# ... #>` block comment syntax, but you should place the comment characters on their own lines, and indent the comment:
+If the block is particularly long i.e. over two lines (as in the case of documentation text) it is recommended to use the `<# ... #>` block comment syntax, but you should place the comment characters on their own lines, and indent the comment:

 ```PowerShell
 # Requiring a space makes things legible and prevents confusion